scaleoutsean/eseries-perf-analyzer/README.md

 If you want to use pre-created GHCR containers rather than build own, set the right version with `:{TAG}` (`:4.0.0`, for example) and use the same for both `collector` and `grafana-init` image version:

-- [grafana-init](https://github.com/scaleoutsean/eseries-perf-analyzer/pkgs/container/eseries-perf-analyzer%2Fgrafana-init) - this one just uploads read-made dashboards to Grafana
+- [grafana-init](https://github.com/scaleoutsean/eseries-perf-analyzer/pkgs/container/eseries-perf-analyzer%2Fgrafana-init) - this one just uploads reference dashboards to Grafana
 - [collector](https://github.com/scaleoutsean/eseries-perf-analyzer/pkgs/container/eseries-perf-analyzer%2Fcollector)

 You should just change these two images to use GHCR, provide password for your `monitor` user on SANtricity and set your E-Series management IP address.
 The rest (not shown) should be able to remain as-is.